-A minor in Church Leadership consists of four (4) courses in addition to the exploratory Religion requirement for the Core Curriculum: five (5) courses (15 semester hours) in all.
-The minor includes at least two (2) courses taken at the 3000 level or above in Area I, II, III, IV, or VI.
-In addition, the minor includes at least two (2) courses taken in Area V (Church Leadership).
+A minor in Church Leadership consists of 4 courses in addition to the exploratory religion core requirement: 5 courses in all.
+The minor includes at least two courses taken at the 3000-level or above in Area I, II, III, IV, or VI.
+In addition, the minor includes at least 2 courses taken in Area V (Church Leadership).